shirasakaren/infra-chatwoot/README.md

 <details>
 <summary><b>Preflight fails on Cloudflare token</b></summary>

-The token needs **both** `Zone.Zone:Read` and `Zone.DNS:Edit` scoped to `labmgm.org`.
+The token needs **both** `Zone.Zone:Read` and `Zone.DNS:Edit` scoped to your domain.
 The zone-list endpoint must return that zone, and preflight verifies this explicitly.

 </details>